 Denham Springs man arrested after trying to arrange sex with a minor

-DENHAM SPRINGS - A married man was arrested after arranging sex with a detective posing as a 15-year-old girl on social media.
+DENHAM SPRINGS - A married man is accused of arranging sex with a 15-year-old girl on social media who turned out to be an undercover detective.

 East Baton Rouge Sheriff's Office said 55-year-old Dean Ockman first contacted the fake account Aug.
 4.

-Before attempting to arrange sex, Ockman sent messages to whom he believed was a young girl and tried to make sure the account was genuine.
+Before attempting to arrange sex, Ockman allegedly sent messages to whom he believed was a young girl and tried to make sure the account was genuine.

-"But don't want ur mom and dad to put me in jail hehe," Ockman said in a message that was in the arrest documents.
-"Police are some bad guys at times but it's to keep kids safe I get it"
+"But don't want ur mom and dad to put me in jail hehe," Ockman said in a message, according to arrest records.
+"Police are some bad guys at times but it's to keep kids safe I get it."

 Ockman added that two men he worked with had been caught after trying to arrange sex with minors.
-Arrest documents said that afterward, Ockman explained "different sexual acts that he wanted to perform on the 15-year-old female."
+Documents said that afterward, Ockman explained "different sexual acts that he wanted to perform on the 15-year-old female."

 Trending News